thoughtbot/props_template/README.md

 ### json.set! or json.\<your key here\>

 Defines the attribute or structure.
-All keys are automatically camelized lower.
+All keys are automatically camelized lower by default.
+See [Change Key Format](#change_key_format) to change this behavior.

 ```ruby
 json.set! :author_details, {...options} do